meta-logic/coq-ll/PLL/README.md

 This file defines the syntax of linear logic and its notation.

 ### LL/Multisets
-Representation of multisets and some needed results.
+Representation of (polymorphic) multisets and some needed results.

 ### LL/MultisetLL
 Instance of Multisets for LL formulas.